 Hope this post is helpful to you.
 Good luck!

-I’m a software engineer and startup founder based in Krakow, Poland.
+I’m a software engineer and product maker based in Cracow, Poland.
 My mission is to create useful products by writing high-quality code and sharing my knowledge throughout the journey.